 Climate Action Plan (CAP) Implementation: CAP implementation is ongoing and integrated into the daily work of City Departments.
 Reporting of proposed Department budgets, and in particular the proposed FY25 CIP budget, should communicate how the City is prioritizing implementation as part of programs and projects.
 Through the tools provided in Council Policy 900-22, the Climate Action Implementation Plan, the Sustainability & Mobility Department's staffing analysis, and the CIP Outlook, investments toward the CAP in FY25 should be intentional and should also account for the unfunded needs in FY24.
 CIP projects and Departmental needs that are CAP-relevant and high priorities for District 7 communities are elaborated on throughout this memorandum.
-State and federal funding opportunities, including those available under IIJA and IRA, additional staff must be budgeted.
+State and federal funding opportunities should be maximized, and if staff are unable to absorb the pursuit of grant opportunities, including those available under IIJA and IRA, additional staff must be budgeted.
 Approximate Cost: \$92,900,000 for FY24 needs and unknown for FY25 needs